John Ireland (bishop): Relations with Eastern Catholics

 In 1891, Ireland refused to accept the clerical credentials of Byzantine Rite, Ruthenian Catholic priest Alexis Toth, despite Toth's being a widower.
 Ireland then forbade Toth to minister to his own parishioners.
 Ireland was also involved in efforts to prevent all "married (or, it seems, even widowed) priests from coming into" the United States.
-Forced into an impasse, Toth went on to lead thousands of Ruthenian Catholics out of the Roman Communion and into what would eventually become the Orthodox Church in America.
+Forced into an impasse, Toth went on to lead thousands of Ruthenian Catholics out of Catholicism into what would eventually become the Orthodox Church in America.
 Because of this, Archbishop Ireland is sometimes referred to, ironically, as "The Father of the Orthodox Church in America".
 Marvin R. O'Connell, author of a biography of Ireland, summarizes the situation by stating that "if Ireland's advocacy of the blacks displayed him at his best, his belligerence toward the Uniates showed him at his bull-headed worst."

+Pope Leo XIII condemned such behavior and decreed in the 1894 papal encyclical Orientalium dignitas that if a Latin-rite priest attempts to liturgically convert an Eastern-rite faithful, he incurs suspension a divinis as well as dismissal and exclusion from his office.
+Although the bull did not mention the case of Archbishop of Saint Paul (since its stated scope was primarily the missions in the territories of the then Ottoman Empire), it explicitly condemned behaviors such as those of the archbishop, who, moreover, was not alone in North America.

+The Holy See in 1907 sought to take countermeasures by appointing a Greek- Catholic bishop, Soter Ortynsky, for their communities in America, and resolve the issue with the apostolic letter Ea Semper.